Dick Motta: Weber State (1960–1968)

-From 1960 to 1968, Motta was the head basketball coach at Weber State University in Ogden, Utah.
+In 1960, he was hired as the head basketball coach at Weber College in Ogden, Utah, which at the time was in transition from transitioning to a four-year program.
 Under the direction of Motta and assistant coach Phil Johnson, Weber State won three Big Sky Conference championships (1965, 1966, 1968).

 Chicago Bulls (1968–1976)

 Motta was hired as head coach of the Chicago Bulls in 1968 after a six-year stint at Weber State.
 He replaced Johnny Kerr, who had led the team to two playoff appearances despite subpar records of 33-48 and 29–53, respectively.
 Motta coached the team for eight seasons, coaching 656 games.
 From 1970 to 1974 he led the Bulls to four consecutive 50-win seasons, winning the NBA Coach of the Year Award in 1971.
 It did not translate to playoff success, as the Bulls won just one playoff series (1974) in that span.
-However, they advanced to the Western Conference Finals in the 1974–75 season, beating the Kansas City Kings to play the Golden State Warriors, which they lost in seven games.
+However, they advanced to the Western Conference Finals in the 1974–75 season, beating the Kansas City Kings to play the Golden State Warriors in a series which they lost in seven games.
 The team went an NBA-worst 24-58 in 1975-76.
 He was eventually replaced by Ed Badger on August 25, 1976.